 I studied film directing and scriptwriting at the Fine Arts Academy in Istanbul.
-I love films by John Ford, Ingmar Bergman, Woody Allen, Joseph Losey, Chantal Akerman, Claude Lelouch, Krzysztof Kieślowski, Agnès Varda, Steven Soderbergh, and Tim Burton.
+I love films by John Ford, Ingmar Bergman, Joseph Losey, Chantal Akerman, Claude Lelouch, Krzysztof Kieślowski, Agnès Varda, Steven Soderbergh, and Tim Burton.

 Although I’ve had a driver’s license since 1991, I didn’t drive a car in traffic until 2011.
 (I’ve always lived in big cities where you didn’t need a car!)
 Now I drive, but I’m not crazy about it, to be honest.
 I did, however, started learning to fly a Cessna four-seater back in the ’90s.
 It was fun, and I want to do it again.

 I’m also writing my first novel and will probably publish it using a pseudonym.
 My most favorite flowers are blue hydrangeas.
 Each time I see them, I remember my late father.
 I need to live close to trees.
 My favorite exercise is walking in nature.
 I’m a Peets coffee addict, wine and cheese lover, and a hard-core introvert (INFP) who’d go nuts without at least a little solitude and quiet “me time” every single day.